zumasys/docs/site/rover/release-notes/web/1-3-0/README.md

 <PageHeader />

-These are the DRAFT release notes for version 1.3.0 (7/16/2024) of the Rover Web application and can be made available to customers running _Rover ERP_, _IMACS_ and other non-Zumasys owned systems.
+These are the release notes for version 1.3.0 (7/16/2024) of the Rover Web application and can be made available to customers running _Rover ERP_, _IMACS_ and other non-Zumasys owned systems.
 Contact your _Client Success Manager_, [Sales](mailto:sales@zumasys.com?subject=Rover%20Web%20v1.3.0) or [Support](mailto:help@zumasys.com?subject=Rover%20Web%20v1.3.0) today!

 ## New Features
 - **Rover Web**